ibm-cloud-docs/vpc/bare_metal_server_image.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Bare Metal Servers for VPC images (Beta)
+# Bare Metal Servers for VPC images
 {: #bare-metal-image}

-Bare Metal Servers for VPC is a closed beta program and isn't open to new participants.
-Contact your IBM Sales representative if you're interested in getting access when Bare Metal Servers for VPC becomes available.
-{: beta}

 You can license the ESXi hypervisor that is installed on a bare metal server with your own license (bring-your-own-license), or IBM can handle the licensing for you.
 {: shortdesc}